 Discuss with your supervisor or OAC the options available to the NRC to follow-up on an allegation and the circumstance when each is appropriate.

-Obtain the inspection results and/or licensee review information .
-Discuss the precautions and limitations associated with with your supervisor or the OAC.
+Obtain the inspection results and/or licensee review information if a request for information (RFI) has been sent to the licensee.
+Discuss the precautions and limitations associated with RFIs with your supervisor or the OAC.

 Attend two ARB meetings.